How to Check How Many SIMs Are Linked to Your Iqama in 2026

 Have your Iqama number and the unauthorized phone numbers ready when you call.
 Request immediate cancellation of any unfamiliar SIM cards.

-If the provider doesn’t resolve the issue or you want to escalate, lodge an official complaint with the CST using their Telecom Complaints service.
-This ensures your case is formally documented and investigated.
+If the provider doesn’t resolve the issue or you want to escalate, file an official complaint directly with the CST through their official portal.

 Once the numbers are removed, perform another check using one of the methods above to confirm the unauthorized SIMs are gone.